 Danone North America has partnered with BEF since 2009 to support water restoration projects and balance their unavoidable water footprint.
 They were the first Charter Sponsor of Change the Course (CtC) and have balanced billions of gallons of freshwater over the course of this partnership.
-Since 2018, Silk and other Danone brands have balanced 100% of their manufacturing water footprint.
+Since 2018, Silk and other Danone N.A. brands have balanced 100% of their manufacturing water footprint.

 How They Inspire

-Danone sponsored CtC chalk art installations in Chicago’s Union Station that inspired individuals to pledge to conserve water.
+Danone N.A. sponsored CtC chalk art installations in Chicago’s Union Station that inspired individuals to pledge to conserve water.

 The Impact They’re Making

-Danone’s support has facilitated 28 freshwater restoration projects across the U.S. and Mexico to improve water quality, increase groundwater recharge, and optimize water use efficiency.
+Danone N.A.’s support has facilitated 28 freshwater restoration projects across the U.S. and Mexico to improve water quality, increase groundwater recharge, and optimize water use efficiency.
 To address nut and dairy sourcing in California specifically, Silk supports the San Joaquin Valley Groundwater Recharge and Dairy Water Quality Improvement projects.